userfront/react-example/README.md

 ## React authentication with an API

-We saw that the frontend has an access token when the user is logged in.
-You can also use this JWT access token on your backend to protect your API endpoints.
+We saw above that the frontend has an access token available as `Userfront.tokens.accessToken` when the user is logged in.
+This is a JWT access token that you can also use on your backend to protect your API endpoints.

-There are many libraries to read and verify JWTs across various languages; here are a few popular libraries for handling JWTs:
+There are many libraries to read and verify JWTs across various languages.
+Here are a few popular libraries for handling JWTs:

 |                                                       |                                           |                                              |                                           |
 | ----------------------------------------------------- | ----------------------------------------- | -------------------------------------------- | ----------------------------------------- |
 | [Node.js](https://github.com/auth0/node-jsonwebtoken) | [.NET](https://github.com/jwt-dotnet/jwt) | [Python](https://github.com/jpadilla/pyjwt/) | [Java](https://github.com/auth0/java-jwt) |

-For Userfront, the access token is available in your React application as `Userfront.tokens.accessToken`.

-Your React application can send this as a `Bearer` token inside the `Authorization` header.
+Your React application can send the JWT access token as a `Bearer` token inside the `Authorization` header.
 For example:

 ```js
 // Example of calling an endpoint with a JWT